NibblerOfToes/Accord/README.md

 | ----------- | ----------- | ----------- | ----------- |
 | User attempts to send message | User must have the application, and have the messaging system open | Type in a message, hit the send button | User will be able to send the message effectively |
 | User attempts to send inappropriate message | User must have the application, and have the messaging system open | Type in an inappropriate message, hit the send button | User will receive error message 'Message failed to send: Inappropriate content detected', and message will fail to send |

+# Week 5

+## Setting up the Database

+**Monday, 18/08/25**
+Today, I began setting up the database by following through the instructions in the setup document on google classroom.
+I downloaded python, pip, and all of the required extensions, before working through the document up until the creation of the files and the folders.

+**Tuesday, 19/08/25**
+Today, I finished working through the document and setting up my database.
+I created all of the folders necessary for my database, before creating the database table and running commands to populate it.